How to Use Private npm Modules with CircleCI

 npm login.
 This is the most common way, but needs a fancy command to get it working in a CI environment.
 You can find instructions for this here.

 Using npm tokens.
-Newer versions of npm support tokens.
+Newer versions of npm support tokens (Requires npm version 5.5.1 or greater).
 The official npm docs covers tokens here.
 The summary version is that when

 npm loginis used on your local machine, a token is generated and saved in the corresponding

 .npmrcmust exist in your file system or token replacement will fail silently.